stephaneVercouillieBMID/slate/source/qes.html.md

 ## 4.4 Redirecting the end user

+This section relates to the step 4 of the sequence diagram.

 The next step is to redirect the end user to our Front-End, so that we can process the identification session.
 You must do that by forging a GET request towards the url specified at previous step, in the parameter `identificationUrl`.

 ## 4.5.
 Requesting the User identification session status

+This section relates to the step 6 of the sequence diagram.

 By calling the Identification Session Status Endpoint, you are checking the status of the User identification session.
 This endpoint is https://b2b.sign.itsme.be/qes-partners/1.0.0/user_identification/status.
 Please note we are using SSLMA as authentication method, combined with IP filtering, as specified in [SSLMA Authentication](#SSLMA).

-Below you will find a number of mandatory and recommended parameters to integrate in the HTTPS POST query string:
+Below you will find the mandatory and optional parameters to integrate in the HTTPS POST request body formatted as application/json:

 <code style=display:block;white-space:pre-wrap>POST /https://b2b.sign.itsme.be/qes-partners/1.0.0/user_identification/status HTTP/1.1
 {